History of Sonora: Name

 There are various possible histories as to the origin of the name Sonora.
 One states that the name was derived from "Nuestra Señora", the name given to the territory when Diego de Guzmán crossed the Yaqui River on 7 October, the day of Nuestra Señora del Rosario (Our Lady of the Rosary).
 The name's pronunciation may have changed in part because none of the indigenous languages of the area have the "ñ" sound.
 Another version states that Álvar Núñez Cabeza de Vaca and his companions, who were wrecked on the Florida coast and made their way across the continent, were forced to cross present-day Sonora from north to south, carrying an image of Nuestra Señora de las Angustias (Our Lady of Anguish) on a cloth.
 This group encountered the Opata people, who could not pronounced "Señora", instead saying Senora or Sonora.
-A third version, written by Father Cristóbal de Cañas in 1730, states that the name comes from the word for a natural water well, "sonot" which the Spanish eventually modified to Sonora.
+A third version, written by Cristóbal de Cañas in 1730, states that the name comes from the word for a natural water well, "sonot" which the Spanish eventually modified to Sonora.
 It is not known if any of these stories are true.
 The first to use the name Sonora was explorer Francisco Vásquez de Coronado who passed through the state in 1540, calling part of the area the "Valle de La Señora".
 In 1567, Francisco de Ibarra also traveled through and referred to the "Valles of Señora".